 Carlyle shrieked when Delia Bacon told him her theory about Shakespeare.

 Help From Hawthorne

 Delia Bacon didn’t do any hard research in English libraries or museums.
 She just knew the proof of her theory was in the plays themselves.
-She believed that Bacon, Walter Raleigh and Edmund Spenser wrote Shakespeare's dramas.
-And she grew obsessed with the idea of opening Bacon’s tomb for proof.
+She believed that Bacon, Walter Raleigh and Edmund Spenser wrote Shakespeare’s dramas.
+And she grew obsessed with the idea of opening the bard’s tomb for proof.

 She needed money.
 Desperate, she reached out to the U.S. consul in Liverpool, Nathaniel Hawthorne – Emerson’s friend and Peabody’s brother-in-law.
 Hawthorne paid her debts, read her work and helped her find a publisher.
 He even wrote the forward for the book, called The Philosophy of the Plays of Shakespeare Unfolded.

 But Hawthorne infuriated her by writing in the forward that he didn’t believe her.

 While waiting for the book’s publication, she tried to get into Shakespeare’s tomb to find the proof she knew Bacon had hidden there.
 Night after night she came into the church with a lantern and stared at the altar.
 The vicar considered letting her into the tomb.
 She then fell ill and gave up.
 Her brother Leonard thought she had lapsed into insanity and begged her to come home.

 When she finally had the 682-page book published, no one read it — except critics, who trashed it.
 Delia became suicidal, delusional and feverish.
 She was committed to an asylum in England, then sent home.
 She died in an asylum in Hartford on Sept.
 2, 1859, at age 48.